Rjerk/ratabase/README.md

 ratabase supports these data structures: string, list, dictory.

 - string

 string consists of characters.

 - list

-list consists of same type elements, but only string, number, temporarily.
+list consists of different elements, such as [123, "abc"].

 - dictory
 dictory supports unordered, unique key, with string or number type value.